vexim/veximpy/README.md

 Then simply call: `bash setup/dbinstall.sh <targetDBname>`

-This will create tables in the DB <targetDBname> and create the siteadmin user.
+This will create tables in the DB <targetDBname>.

+Call `python3 admin.py --siteinit` to create dataase records for the `site` domain and the `siteadmin` user.
+You will be prompted to provide the password or you can provide it after the password option.

 If \<targetDBname\> is ommited, 'veximtest' will be used as target DB.